DEPI-DevOps/Materials/Topic 4 (Deployment and Release)/README.md

 ## Tasks

-1. Write GitHub actions for your Python web application that runs when modification to the app logic (.py files) are pushed to the main branch.
+1. Write a GitHub action for your web application (`.github/workflows/action.yml`) that runs when modification to the app logic are pushed to the main branch.
 The action should run linter/tester on your source code
    - Once tests pass, the action should build the docker container for the app and push the latest version to docker hub.
    - If the commit is tagged, publish a corresponding docker image with the given tag.

+2. Write Ansible playbook that uses [Ansible docker module](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_container_module.html) to run your application as a container (pulled from DockerHub).

+   - Execute the playbook against your `localhost` for testing.

+   - In the README, include any steps or configuration used to run the playbook.

+   - [Bonus] run the playbook against multiple VMs or AWS EC2 instances and include the steps in README.

-2. Deploy Jenkins server in an EC2 instance and setup GitHub integration with hooks for your application.
+3. [Extra] Deploy Jenkins server in an EC2 instance and setup GitHub integration with hooks for your application to run linter/tester whenever new code is pushed to the main branch.